-A: You don’t have to, but it is encouraged, especially if you do not have any physical limitations.
+A: You do not have to, but it is encouraged, barring any physical limitations.
 Putting your body in motion helps you retain more of what you learn.
 Plus, it will be fun.
 If you would like to participate in the demonstration portion of the workshop, tick the box on the registration form.

 Q: Why should I attend if I don’t like a particular form/fight style?